 - removing any known allergen

-- as eczema is an inflammatory skin condition, essentials oils may be sued for their anti-inflammatory properties
+- as eczema is an inflammatory skin condition, essential oils may be used for their anti-inflammatory properties

 - preventing infection from occurring by using antimicrobial essentials oils